jcmdln/gein/Readme.md

-`AzrynOS` is a Linux-based derivative of Gentoo using LXQT.
+`AzrynOS` is a Linux-based derivative of Gentoo.
 The primary goal is to automate the installation of my own ideal Gentoo setup though the current design allows for others to fork or submit PR's should it be desired.
 Keep in mind that this project is NOT a replacement for reading the Gentoo Handbook.
 Sabayon tries to do this and I don't want to repeat this line of thinking.